 - The total award value is tenable with other admission awards offered by the University of Toronto, unless otherwise stated.
 The exception is that it cannot be combined with the Lester B. Pearson International Scholarship.

-- Students need to have completed at least 3.0 credits by the end of the Fall/Winter session of each year to qualify for renewal of the scholarship.
+- Students need to have completed at least 3.0 credits by the end of the fall/winter session of each year to qualify for renewal of the scholarship.
 (Note: Students who complete a co-op work term over the fall/winter session are still eligible for renewal once they return to full-time studies.)